 While some have been around forever, such as Burt’s Market Place, which Kwaku, 28, enthusiastically points out “has been around longer than him,” the black restaurant community is by no means a fossil to preserve.
 It is a vibrant, thriving movement that like, the city itself, stays relevant by looking to its past while reimagining its past.

 “You have your younger Black owned businesses such as Ima in Corktown and Le Crepe in Royal Oak.
 Then you have the people who have really been rocking at this for a long time, who I consider the gate-keepers.
 They’re the people who, when I sought out to do something like this, before I had done a lot of work, there was an article written.

 They saw this article and were like who’s this?
 I grew up in Oak Park.
 I went to Southfield Schools.
 I went away to college.
 I consider myself a product of the city, but they didn’t necessarily know me.
 I kind of got chin checked in the beginning.
 Like ‘Who are you, and what makes you think you can do this?’”

 Which is to say organizing something as expansive and complex as Black Restaurant Week wasn’t an easy undertaking.
 Some black restaurant owners were reluctant to participate, and some white restaurant goers felt excluded.

 Today Kwaku is hitting his stride.
 As for the gate-keepers, he seems to have figured out the code.

 “Three years later, I appreciate those people.
 They’re the ones who actually hold the secret sauce to what they’re doing, and they’re really good about determining through gut feeling what a person’s intentions were.
 Now I see what the treasure is they were trying to protect.”

-Black Restaurant Week kicks off next Tuesday with a series of events around a series of ideas like Vegan Lifestyle and Culinary Cannabis.
+Black Restaurant Week kicks off next Tuesday with a series of events around Vegan Lifestyle and Culinary Cannabis.
 For the schedule and a list of participating restaurants, please visit Black Metro Eats.